-When it comes to the cost of wedding photography in the Pacific Northwest, Seattle wedding photographers charge anywhere from $4,000 to $10,000 depending on several factors: experience, hours of coverage, number of photographers, deliverables and of course, quality.
+When it comes to the cost of wedding photography in the Pacific Northwest, Seattle wedding photographers charge anywhere from $5,000 to $10,000 depending on several factors: experience, hours of coverage, number of photographers, deliverables and of course, quality.
+Our studio rates begin at $5,000.

 Post-production takes around an hour for every hour spent on photography.

-Our collections are made up of these three components:
+Our collections are made up of these four components:

 - Coverage (the time we spend making your photos, including engagement photos)